 Why choose Sheffield Hallam University?

 They pride themselves on making a difference - to students, staff and to the businesses they work with.
-Their research and business ideas, alongside their sought after graduates, contribute to the economic and social development of both the region and to the UK as a whole.
+Their research and business ideas, alongside their, sought after graduates, contribute to the economic and social development of both the region and to the UK as a whole.

-They run approximately 580 different courses (including 291 full-time undergraduate; 285 full and part-time postgraduate and part-time undergraduate; specialist flexible learning courses including part-time distance and work-based learning).
+They run approximately 580 different courses (including 291 full-time undergraduates; 285 full and part-time postgraduate and part-time undergraduate; specialist flexible learning courses including part-time distance and work-based learning).
 Many of the courses have flexible learning to fit around other commitments.

 The University is England's largest provider of courses involving work placements.

 The University's two learning centres, located on both campuses, combine traditional academic library resources, electronic information resources, IT facilities and integrated learner support.

 They are open seven days a week, 24 hours a day during semesters.